process-analytics/bpmn-visualization-js/docs/development/testing.md

 - The `dom` and `view` tests are very rarely changed, as they are testing the `mxGraph` integration at very high level.
 - The model tests must be updated each time the library supports a new BPMN element.
 - The visual tests are updated each time the library supports a new BPMN element or when introducing the final BPMN element rendering.

-TODO info from #526

-    mxgraph model checks: ensure that given a BPMN diagram, the mxgraph model contains the related verticles and edges, with right coordinates, dimensions and mxgraph style
-    DOM content check: both with JSDom and by displaying a page in a real Chrome browser.
-Simple diagrams are loaded to check that svg nodes related to the BPMN elements rendering are present in the DOM

 ### Visual Testing